cakirogluozan/salesforecasting/README.md

     pip install -r requirements.txt

 ### Model
 For this project I implemented an ensemble learning method: Random Forest Regression with 100 estimators (100 trees).
-Random Forest is modelled by fitting the data into n different estimators (trees) and the estimators vote for an answer.
+Random Forest is modelled by fitting the data into n different estimators (trees).
+It simply performes as described in the following: The estimators vote for an answer.
 Highest voted answer is chosen as an answer.

 ### Results
 #### Prediction of training data